awslabs/aws-java-nio-spi-for-s3/README.md

 # AWS Java NIO SPI for S3

-A Java NIO2 service provider for S3 allowing Java NIO operations to be performed on paths using the `s3` scheme.
+A Java NIO.2 service provider for S3, allowing Java NIO operations to be performed on paths using the `s3` scheme.
+This package implements the service provider interface (SPI) defined for Java NIO.2 in JDK 1.7 providing "plug-in" non-blocking access to S3 objects for Java applications using Java NIO.2 for file access.

 ## Using this package as a provider